IBM-Cloud/terraform-provisioner-safe-remote-exec/README.md

-# safe-remote-exec
+# terraform-provisioner-safe-remote-exec
-safe-remote-exec provisoner introduces an environment to provide controlled execution of commands on the remote hosts.
+terraform-provisioner-safe-remote-exec is enhanced version of remote-exec provisioner from the terraform.
+It introduces an environment to provide controlled execution of commands on the remote hosts.
 This is achieved by introducing a new parameter `timeout` in the schema.
 The configured timeout will be in the seconds.
 The remote command execution will be stopped/killed by sending `SIGKILL` to remote command if the command excution time exceeds the timout limit configured

 ## Example